 He has been the principal English language translator for His Holiness the Dalai Lama for many years.
-While he weaves in his own experiences to reinforce various concepts relevant to compassion, this is not a book about his own story.
-Rather, the major focus is the elements Compassion Cultivation Training, a standardized secular compassion training program that he was involved in developing at Stanford University.
+While he weaves in his own experiences to reinforce various concepts relevant to compassion, this isn’t a book about his own story.
+Rather, A Fearless Heart focuses on the elements of Compassion Cultivation Training, a secular compassion training program that he helped to develop at Stanford University.

 While the author’s approach is steeped in Tibetan Buddhist tradition, he makes it very accessible for non-spiritual audiences.
 He provides clear explanations of relevant terminology, and incorporates a variety of concepts and research findings from the field of psychology, often pointing out the parallels to classical Buddhist thought.
-Some ideas will be familiar to those who have done cognitive behavioural therapy work, such as distinguishing between observations and evaluations, and recognizing that thoughts are not who we are.
+Some ideas will be familiar to those who’ve done cognitive behavioural therapy work, such as distinguishing between observations and evaluations, and recognizing that thoughts are not who we are.

-Empathy, which involves the first two of these elements, and is a complex phenomenon in the brain that appears to involve the limbic system, attachment system, and pain matrix.
+Empathy, which involves the first two of these elements, is a complex phenomenon in the brain.
+It appears to involve the limbic system, attachment system, and pain matrix.
 Dr. Jinpa explains that “compassion acknowledges the fundamental truth of our human condition that not all pain can be fixed… In many situations, it’s not fixing that is needed; rather, it’s our empathic response, our acceptance, understanding, and solidarity.”

 Compassion training has been shown to improve psychological well-being in a number of different ways.
-It is correlated with decreased suppression of emotions and increased resilience.
+It’s correlated with decreased suppression of emotions and increased resilience.
 It teaches us to become less self-preoccupied and see ourselves in the context of our relationship with others rather than in isolation.
 It also increases self-acceptance, social connectedness, and a sense of purpose in life.
 The exercises in the book provide a useful roadmap, and I’m looking forward to adding a compassion practice into my holistic wellness plan.